pavank997/m3-markdown/exercise-3/README.md

 A `heading` with the name of the command
 An example of how it can be used (with appropriate code highlighting) A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

+# mkdir
+When in terminal, move to the desired directory, then type `mkdir newdirectoryname` ..*Creates a new directory with the desired name

 See `complete` branch for answers.